blakwurm/blaksite/readme.md

 Running: Execute runtest/runtest.bat, and check 'test/docs'.
 This *does not* run unit tests, but rather executes the program in debug mode against the test directory as a project.
-Unit tests are somewhat overkill for this program, as checking for accuracy can easily be done by examining the app's output.
+Unit tests are somewhat overkill for this program, as checking for accuracy can easily be done by examining the app's output *and* the output is complex enough that detailed unit tests will themselves be difficult to maintain.

 Any new functionality must have a corresponding example in the test project.

 This project does not use semver.
-New releases fix bugs and introduce features, but never require more from the user unless they wish to use the new features.
-Sane defaults, careful initial design, etc. The sample_project.zip from v1.0 will be valid for all versions of this software.
-To facilitate this, releases that are deemed "harmful" can and will be pulled.
+After v1.0 launches, functionality will be locked, and new versions will never break compatability.
+Note that this project *is* in alpha, so functionality and the plugin api is still not locked down.

 [A good talk on breakage, though not 100% relivant to Python and a liiiiitle long winded](https://www.youtube.com/watch?v=oyLBGkS5ICk)